layrjs/layr/packages/browser-router/README.md

-# @liaison/browser-router
+# @layr/browser-router

-A Liaison router for the browser.
+A Layr router for the browser.

 ## Installation

 ```
-npm install @liaison/browser-router
+npm install @layr/browser-router
 ```

 ## License